 It's helpful to understand burstCount by first explaining it in the context of an example implementation.
-For example, a TPM's firmware processes commands once 1925 they are received by the TPM.
+For example, a TPM's firmware processes commands once they are received by the TPM.
 Software however, does not directly interact with the TPM's firmware.
 Rather, it sends and receives data via hardware registers called a data FIFO.
-During a command send phase, software writes command data directly to the data FIFO which the firmware reads from the FIFO.
-There is no relationship between the size or amount of data sent to the data FIFO (from either side) and the size of the 1930 command or the command's response.
-The data FIFO, therefore, can be thought of as a hardware buffer between the software and the TPM's firmware.
-The value in the burstCount field is simply the number of bytes that can be written or read from the data FIFO (i.e., the hardware buffer) at any one time.
-It will likely require multiple 1935 writes (for command send) or multiple reads (for response reads) to and from the data FIFO in order to send a command and read a response.
+During a command send phase, Software writes command data directly to the data FIFO which the firmware reads from the FIFO.
+There is no relationship between the size or amount of data sent to the data FIFO (from either side) and the size of the command or the command's response.
+The data FIFO, therefore, can be thought of as a hardware buffer between the Software and the TPM's firmware.
+The value in the burstCount field is simply the number of bytes that can be written or read from the data FIFO (i.e., the hardware buffer) at any one time without incurring wait states.
+It will likely require multiple writes (for command send) or multiple reads (for response reads) to and from the data FIFO to send a command and read a response.

 It is expected that the data FIFO is sufficiently fast so that, provided there is room (during command send) and bytes available (during a read response) in the data FIFO, all writes and reads will occur without any wait states.
-Therefore, burstCount is defined as the number of bytes that can be written to or read from the data FIFO by the software without incurring a wait state.
+Therefore, burstCount is defined as the number of bytes that can be written to or read from the data FIFO by the Software without incurring a wait state.

-Software should read this field and write or read the number of bytes indicated.
+If Software is written to avoid incurring wait states, Software should read this field and write or read the number of bytes indicated.
 Once that number of bytes has been written to the TPM, the TPM may set burstCount = 0.
-Software must wait while burstCount = 0, by polling on burstCount, until the TPM sets burstCount > 0.
-Once burstCount > 0 software resumes writing or reading data up to the new burstCount value.
+If Software is using burstCount to avoid incurring wait states, Software should wait while burstCount is 0, checking for a non-zero value by polling on burstCount until it is greater than 0.
+Once burstCount is greater than 0, Software may resume writing or reading data up to the new burstCount value without incurring wait states.

 Again, there is no relationship between the size of the data FIFO and the value in the burstCount field, versus the size of the command or response data.
-On a command send, software must not pad to the data FIFO nor must it read more response data than indicated by the command's response size value.
-For example, if after sending several data FIFO's worth of command data to the TPM, there are seven bytes left to send, even if burstCount = 16, software must still only send seven bytes.
-Conversely, on response read if there are only three bytes left of the response to read, software must only read three bytes from the data FIFO even if burstCount = 16.
+On a command send, Software must not pad to the data FIFO nor must it read more response data than indicated by the command's response size value.
+For example, if after sending several data FIFO's worth of command data to the TPM, there are seven bytes left to send, even if burstCount = 16, Software must still only send seven bytes.
+Conversely, on response read if there are only three bytes left of the response to read, Software must only read three bytes from the data FIFO even if burstCount = 16.